Custom Email Templates: A Behind the Scenes Look at the Email Design Process

 Recently KIXEYE, the kickass social gaming company, approached us with the redesign of their newsletter template.
 They’re a pretty rad group so they wanted their emails to follow suit.
 For creative sprints like us this is always a welcome opportunity.

-But rather than follow our established design process for this project (which includes reviewing the client’s style guide) we broke our own rules and started work on their newsletter template, sans style guide.
+But rather than follow an established design process for this project (which includes reviewing the client’s style guide) we broke our own rules and started work on their newsletter template, sans style guide.

 This was somewhat intentional, because it’s easier to be creative without restrictions but also because we were anxious to get funky.